hujhax/austin-improv-wiki/Marc Jalandoon.md

 |Years	=	2015 - Present
 }}

-hii dad Marc Jalandoon is an active improviser, primarily performing at [[The Hideout Theatre]].
+Marc Jalandoon is an active improviser, primarily performing at [[The Hideout Theatre]].

 ## History
 Marc began taking improvisation classes at [[The Hideout Theatre]] on November 8th, 2015.